The Other Wise Man

 The Story of the Other Wise Man is a short novel or long short story by Henry van Dyke.
-It was initially published in 1895 and has been reprinted many times since then.
+It was first published in Harper's Magazine in January 1892 and has been reprinted many times since then.

 Story

-The story is an addition and expansion of the account of the Biblical Magi, recounted in the Gospel of Matthew in the New Testament.
+The story is an addition to and expansion of the account of the Biblical Magi, recounted in the Gospel of Matthew in the New Testament.
 It tells about a "fourth" wise man (accepting the tradition that the Magi numbered three), a priest of the Magi named Artaban, one of the Medes from Persia.
 Like the other Magi, he sees signs in the heavens proclaiming that a King has been born among the Jews.
 Like them, he sets out to see the newborn ruler, carrying treasures to give as gifts to the child - a sapphire, a ruby, and a "pearl of great price".
 However, he stops along the way to help a dying man, which makes him late to meet with the caravan of the other three wise men.
-Because he missed the caravan, and he can't cross the desert with only a horse, he is forced to sell one of his treasures in order to buy the camels and supplies necessary for the trip.
-He then commences his journey but arrives in Bethlehem too late to see the child, whose parents have fled to Egypt.
+Because Artaban missed the caravan and he cannot cross the desert with only a horse, he is forced to sell one of his treasures in order to buy the camels and supplies necessary for the trip.
+He then re-commences his journey but arrives in Bethlehem too late to see the child, whose parents have fled to Egypt.
 He saves the life of a child at the price of another of his treasures.

-He then travels to Egypt and to many other countries, searching for Jesus for many years and performing acts of charity along the way.
-After 33 years, Artaban is still a pilgrim, and a seeker after light.
-Artaban arrives in Jerusalem just in time for the crucifixion of Jesus.
+Artaban then travels to Egypt and to many other countries, searching for Jesus for many years and performing acts of charity along the way.
+After 33 years, Artaban is still a pilgrim and a seeker after light.
+He arrives in Jerusalem just in time for the crucifixion of Jesus.
 He spends his last treasure, the pearl, to ransom a young woman from being sold into slavery.
-He is then struck in the head by a falling roof tile and is about to die, having failed in his quest to find Jesus, but having done much good through charitable works.
+Artaban is then struck in the head by a falling roof tile and is about to die, having failed in his quest to find Jesus, but having done much good through charitable works.
 A voice tells him "Verily I say unto thee, Inasmuch as thou hast done it unto one of the least of these my brethren, thou hast done it unto me."
-(Matthew 25:40) He dies in a calm radiance of wonder and joy.
+(Matthew 25:40) Artaban dies in a calm radiance of wonder and joy.
 His treasures were accepted, and the Other Wise Man found his King.